 Dickens and the Baroness felt that education was the solution.
-At least it gave hope even to the poorest of families that their children might one day break the mold of poverty and join the rising middle class.
+At least it gave hope even to the poorest of families that their children might one day break the mould of poverty and join the rising middle class.

 With the Saffron Hill Ragged School still playing on his mind, in October of 1843 Dickens visited a workingmen’s educational institute in the industrial city of Manchester, England.

 It was here that Dickens had his “eureka moment”.

 Instead of writing a journalistic piece on the plight of the poor, he would write a ghost story—A Christmas Carol.

 Through story, Dickens asked for people to recognize the plight of those whom the Industrial Revolution had displaced and driven into poverty, and the obligation of society to provide for them humanely.

 Critical praise poured in.